-All applicants are required to allocate funds in the amount of \$20,000 for standard projects and \$25,000 for comprehensive projects to support travel costs associated with technical assistance and capacity-building activities sponsored by OVW-designated technical assistance providers.
-Applicants from Alaska, Hawaii, and United States Territories should allocate \$25,000 for standard projects and \$30,000 for comprehensive projects to account for higher travel costs.
+All applicants are required to allocate funds in the amount of \$10,000 to support travel costs associated with technical assistance and capacity-building activities sponsored by OVW-designated technical assistance providers.
+Applicants from Alaska, Hawaii, and United States Territories should allocate \$15,000 to account for higher travel costs.
 These specific applicants may exceed the budget caps to account for this increased travel amount.
-The required set-aside amount may be shared between the applicant and any partnering agencies, but the budget must reflect the costs in the appropriate categories.
+The required set-aside amount may be shared between the applicant and any partnering agency(ies), but the budget must reflect the costs in the appropriate categories.
 Therefore, an employee's travel costs should be included in the "Travel" category, while travel costs for the project partner(s) must be included in the "Consultants/Contracts" category.
 Label both costs as "OVW Technical Assistance."
 Include an estimated breakdown for these costs, including the number of trips, number of travelers, airfare or mileage, lodging, per diem, etc. (OVW technical assistance is provided free of charge to grantees, so applicants do not need to include registration fees).
 This amount should equal the full, required set-aside amount listed above.

 Please note these funds can only be used for OVW-designated technical assistance, unless otherwise approved by OVW.
 Any training and technical assistance funds not used by the end of the grant period may not be reprogrammed and must be returned to OVW.
 Travel funds should be used to support travel by all project partners including nonprofit, nongovernmental victim service providers.
-Funds may also be used by persons whose positions are not grant funded as long as that person's roles and responsibilities are linked to the project's overall mission.
+Funds may also be used by persons whose positions are not grantfunded as long as that person's roles and responsibilities are linked to the project's overall mission.